elastic/kibana/rfcs/text/0004_application_service_mounting.md

 ## Mounting

-When an app is registered via `registerApp`, it must provide a `mount` function that will be invoked whenever the window's location has changed from another app to this app.
+When an app is registered via `register`, it must provide a `mount` function that will be invoked whenever the window's location has changed from another app to this app.

-This function is called with an `HTMLElement` for the application to render itself to.
+This function is called with a `MountContext` and an `HTMLElement` for the application to render itself to.
 The mount function must also return a function that can be called by the ApplicationService to unmount the application at the given DOM node.
 The mount function may return a Promise of an unmount function in order to import UI code dynamically.

-The ApplicationService's `registerApp` method will only be available during the *setup* lifecycle event.
+The ApplicationService's `register` method will only be available during the *setup* lifecycle event.
 This allows the system to know when all applications have been registered.

-However, the `mount` function will also get access to the `MountContext` that has many of the same core services available during the `start` lifecycle.
+The `mount` function will also get access to the `MountContext` that has many of the same core services available during the `start` lifecycle.
 Plugins can also register additional context attributes via the `registerMountContext` function.

 ## Routing